 Waxing definitely isn’t everyone’s cup of tea but even those who are averted to waxing can’t deny the awesome benefits of not having to shave for a while.
 Of course, this super effective method of hair removal also has its pitfalls and it’s easy to fall into the trap of repeating common mistakes, causing ingrown hairs, skin irritations, and even painful burns along the way.
-So, whether you’re a waxing newbie or a veteran, you’ll want to brush up on these essential waxing tips from the experts at FINO Cosmetics to ensure you get the most out of your wax.
+So, whether you’re a waxing newbie or a veteran, you’ll want to brush up on these essential wax to ensure you get the most out of your wax.

 Let it grow: The first trick to a successful wax is to ensure you have enough hair growth.
 Allow the hair to grow out for around two weeks before your appointment or at-home treatment as wax can’t adhere to stubble that’s too short.